GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

   - case-study
 ---

-{% Blockquote 'web.dev bfcache article' %}
+{% Blockquote 'web.dev article on bfcache ' %}
 [Back/forward cache](/bfcache/) (or bfcache) is a browser optimization that enables instant back and forward navigation.
 It significantly improves the browsing experience for users, especially for websites that involve many back and forth navigations.
 {% endBlockquote %}

 Yahoo!
-JAPAN News, one of the most popular news platforms in Japan, drove a concerted effort to improve their bfcache hit-rate and saw significant user experience and business improvements as a result.
+JAPAN News, one of the most popular news platforms in Japan, drove a concerted effort to improve their bfcache hit rate and saw significant user experience and business improvements as a result.
 Specifically, the results of the A/B test they conducted showed that pages that use bfcache had a **9% increase in ads revenue**.

 This case study will explain how Yahoo!
 JAPAN News removed the blockers for bfcache, and how bfcache drastically improved the user experience.